i-agrawal/machine-learning/supervised/README.md

            │
          0 └──────────────────────────────────────────────────────────
            0                          10                            20
+                                  age (years)

-      Let us say we are the computer and we are asked to predict the height of a person just from their age.
+      And now we are supposed to make a line to predict the height of a person from their age.
       Now a good way to do that is put a line through the graph.
       You would probably make your line start from the bottom left and end at around the top right.